sohwencong/Descriptive-Analytics-Project/README.md

 ### Recommendations
 1. From insight 1:
    a.
-Look into marketing and promotional efforts for products with higher profit margins, such as “Womens Clothes”, “ Womens Footwear” and “Baby Clothes”.
+Look into marketing and promotional efforts for products with higher profit margins, such as “Womens Clothes”, “ Womens Footwear” and “Baby Clothes”.<br>
    b.
 Promote “Swimwear” during Q2 and Q3 and bring them off the shelves during colder seasons in Q1 and Q4, and free up the space for perhaps, winter sportswear.

 2. From insight 2:
    a.
-For top 10 products in terms of sales and profit, increase marketing and promotional efforts to boost those products with higher profit margin.
+For top 10 products in terms of sales and profit, increase marketing and promotional efforts to boost those products with higher profit margin.<br>
    b.
 For products that appeared in both bottom 10 sales and bottom 10 profit, consider dropping these products, free up the space, and replace them with other products.

 3. From insight 3:
    a.
 To standardize the inventory restock level at 20 units for products in top 10 sales and top 10 sales quantity.
-A reference line for re-stock level had been added.
+A reference line for re-stock level had been added.<br>
    b.
 Reduce inventory restock level at 10 units for products in bottom 10 sales and bottom 10 sales quantity.
 A reference line for re-stock level had been added too.

 4. From insight 4: